 Financing to education in emergencies requires increased cooperation and coordination between humanitarian and development aid agencies.
 Humanitarian aid traditionally supports short-term emergency response, often inadequate given the high number of protracted crises worldwide and the average long duration—over a decade—of refugee status.
 Organizations have responded to this humanitarian-development divide in education through innovative financing mechanisms, including the Education Cannot Wait Fund.

 Sustainable Development Goal target 4.5 aims to “ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, indigenous peoples and children in vulnerable situations.”
 Yet education in contexts of emergency—sites of clear vulnerability—remains chronically underfunded.
-With 3.7 million refugee children out-of-school, external donors ought to prioritize education when governments fail to do so.
+With close to half of all refugee children out of school, external donors ought to prioritize education when governments fail to do so.
 Despite the high costs of providing education in crisis contexts, the cost of inadequate funding to education in emergencies is far higher.

-This collection was developed with the support of Francine Menashy, Associate Professor in the Department of Leadership in Education at the University of Massachusetts Boston.
+This collection was developed with the support of Francine Menashy, Associate Professor of OISE, University of Toronto.